Elnaril/uniswap-universal-router-decoder/README.md

 ```
 And that's it!
 You can now sign and send this transaction.
 A few other important parameters:
- - `value`: the quantity of ETH in wei you send to the Universal Router (for ex when you wrap them before a swap)
+ - `value`: the quantity of ETH in wei you send to the Universal Router (for example when you wrap them before a swap)
  - `trx_speed`: an enum which influences the transaction rank in the block.
 Values are:
     - `TransactionSpeed.SLOW`
     - `TransactionSpeed.AVERAGE`